godotengine/godot-docs/classes/class_resourceimporterimagefont.rst

 **Inherits:** :ref:`ResourceImporter<class_ResourceImporter>` **<** :ref:`RefCounted<class_RefCounted>` **<** :ref:`Object<class_Object>`

-Imports a fixed-width bitmap font where all glyphs have the same width and height.
+Imports a bitmap font where all glyphs have the same width and height.

 .. rst-class:: classref-introduction-group

 Description
 -----------

-This image-based workflow can be easier to use than :ref:`ResourceImporterBMFont<class_ResourceImporterBMFont>`, but it requires all glyphs to have the same width and height.
+This image-based workflow can be easier to use than :ref:`ResourceImporterBMFont<class_ResourceImporterBMFont>`, but it requires all glyphs to have the same width and height, glyph advances and drawing offsets can be customized.
 This makes **ResourceImporterImageFont** most suited to fixed-width fonts.

 See also :ref:`ResourceImporterDynamicFont<class_ResourceImporterDynamicFont>`.